Julius (restaurant): The Sip-In

 On April 21, 1966 members of the New York Chapter of the Mattachine Society staged a "Sip-In" at the bar which was to change the legal landscape.
 Dick Leitsch and Craig Rodwell, the society's president and vice president respectively, and another society activist, John Timmons, planned to draw attention to the practice by identifying themselves as homosexuals before ordering a drink in order to bring court scrutiny to the regulation.
 The three were going to read from Mattachine stationery "We are homosexuals.
 We are orderly, we intend to remain orderly, and we are asking for service."

 The three first targeted the Ukrainian-American Village Restaurant at St. Mark's Place and Third Avenue in the East Village, Manhattan which had a sign, "If you are gay, please go away."
 The three showed up after a New York Times reporter had asked a manager about the protest and the manager had closed the restaurant for the day.
 Secondly, they targeted a bar called Dom's, which was also closed.
 They then targeted a Howard Johnson's and a bar called Waikiki where they were served in spite of the note with a bartender saying later, "How do I know they're homosexual?
 They ain't doing nothing homosexual."

 Frustrated, they then went to Julius, where a clergyman had been arrested a few days earlier for soliciting sex.
 A sign in the window read, "This is a raided premises."
 The bartender initially started preparing them a drink but then put his hand over the glass, which was photographed.
 The New York Times ran the headline "3 Deviates Invite Exclusion by Bars" the next day.

 The Mattachine Society then challenged the liquor rule in court and the courts ruled that gays had a right to peacefully assemble, which undercut the previous SLA contention that the presence of gay clientele automatically was grounds for charges of operating a "disorderly" premise.
 With this right established a new era of licensed, legally operating gay bars began.
-The bar now holds a monthly party called Mattachine.
+The bar held a monthly dance party (2008-2024) called Mattachine co-founded and djed by John Cameron Mitchell, Amber Martin, P.J.
+Deboy, Paul Dawson and Angela DiCarlo.

 On the anniversary of the Sip-In, a plaque was added in 2022 by the Village Preservation and the NYC LGBT Historic Sites Project to commemorate the bar's role in LGBT history and activism.